maxdiluca/massimilianodiluca/content/authors/admin/_index.md

   url: https://www.birmingham.ac.uk/

 # Short bio (displayed in user profile at end of posts)
-bio: Associate Professor in Psychology and Computer Science at the University of Birmingham, leading research on XR, haptics, multisensory perception, and computational models of interaction.
+bio: Associate Professor in Psychology and Computer Science at the University of Birmingham, leading interdisciplinary research in multisensory perception, extended reality, haptics, and computational cognitive science.

 # Interests to show in About widget
 interests: